michelevece/vece-m5-forecasting-accuracy/data/README.md

 At runtime, two additional directories will be created:
 - `extracted`: dataframes after zip extraction, in `csv` format;
-- `preprocessed`: dataframes after preprocessing, in `parquet` format.
+- `processed`: dataframes after preprocessing, in `parquet` format.